-Determination of Responsibility:

-Check all applicable blocks and complete Narrative when required:
+Determination of Responsibility: Check all applicable blocks and complete Narrative when required:

-- Confirmed whether contractor is on the Defense Contract Review List (DCRL) and followed applicable Treatment Codes. - □ Contracting officer checked SAM.gov (FAR 9.405(d)(4)).
+Cneck all applicable blocks and complete Narrative when required: Confirmed whether contractor is on the Defense Contract Review List (DCRL) and followed applicable Treatment Codes.
+Contracting officer checked SAM.gov (FAR 9.405(d)(4)).
 Awardee is not debarred, suspended, or proposed for suspension/debarment.
 Awardee is currently in SAM.
-Date SAM Checked: - □ For competitive solicitations for supplies using FAR part 13 simplified acquisition procedures, including acquisitions valued at less than or equal to \$1 million under the authority at FAR subpart 13.5, contracting officer reviewed the Supplier Performance Risk System (SPRS) IAW DFARS 213.106-2(b)(i).
+Date SAM Checked: For competitive solicitations for supplies using FAR part 13 simplified acquisition procedures, including acquisitions valued at less than or equal to \$1 million under the authority at FAR subpart 13.5, contracting officer reviewed the Supplier Performance Risk System (SPRS) IAW DFARS 213.106-2(b)(i).